jpoly1219/testtslspclient/README.md

 ```
 node app.mjs <target directory with the code sketch> <code sketch file name>
 ```
-Note that the target directory must be the full path that follows the `DocumentUri` format.
+Note that the target directory must be the full path.
 For example, if the target directory is in `~/target/` and the code sketch file is `sketch.ts`, you would call the following:
 ```
-node app.js file:///home/<your username>/target/ sketch.ts
+node app.mjs /home/<your username>/target/ sketch.ts
 ```

 ## Diagram